Carl Gustaf 8.4 cm recoilless rifle: Safety precautions

 Gunners are only allowed to fire six rounds a day during training.
 The assistant gunners would also often move away from the overpressure zone, so that they too can fire six rounds a day.
-Sweden, the first user of Carl-Gustaf, has the regulation that both gunner and assistant gunner are allowed to have 20 full caliber rounds each day.
+Sweden, the first user of Carl-Gustaf, has the regulation that gunner and assistant gunner are allowed to be exposed to 20 full-caliber rounds each day.